Hamzah023/LabattDataPipeline/README.md

 ## Overview

 This repository contains a data pipeline project designed to analyze alcohol consumption per country.
-The pipeline retrieves, cleans, and stores data in a Snowflake data warehouse, enabling further analysis and visualization using Tableau.
+The pipeline retrieves, cleans, and stores data in a Snowflake data warehouse, enabling further analysis and visualization using Tableau to analyze sales predictions for Labatt

 ## Table of Contents